 Matriculation into the professional coursework

-If you are admitted as a freshman, you will automatically enter the professional phase of education (Year 4).
-Therefore, there is no subsequent application required to begin the professional coursework in physical therapy, although there are several requirements you must meet during your first three years.
+If you are admitted as a freshman, there is no subsequent application required to begin the professional phase (Year 4).
+However, you must meet several requirements to proceed into the professional phase.
+You must:

 - Achieve a 3.0 cumulative GPA by the end of spring semester Year 3